datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 ## Pushing the full dataset to Forgejo-aneksajo

-Let's start with the result: This [organization on hub.datalad.org](https://hub.datalad.org/hcp-openaccess) holds to full HCP1200 DataLad dataset.
+Let's start with the result: [This organization on hub.datalad.org](https://hub.datalad.org/hcp-openaccess) holds the full HCP1200 DataLad dataset.
 The [root dataset](https://hub.datalad.org/hcp-openaccess/hcp1200) (or superdataset) is the entry point to ~4500 subdatasets.
 Each and every single one of the 15 million file records is reachable via the Forgejo web UI!